NOT-LPC/notlpc-concept/content/resources.md

 layout: resources-home
 ---

-Quick links to information on services, the pharmacy contractual framework, training, support and other important resources of benefit to community pharmacies.
+Quick links to information on local and national services; the pharmacy contractual framework; pharmacy IT; training and support; and, other important resources of benefit to community pharmacies.

-Further respources are available on the [PSNC website](http://psnc.org.uk/) and we have linked to that where relevant.
+Further resources are available on the [PSNC website](http://psnc.org.uk/) and we have linked to that where relevant.
+Use the quicklink in our menu bar to access their website.

 If you feel there are any ommissions or errors please [contact us](/contact/) with your suggestions and we will do our best to update and improve these resources.